 I love these 100% silicone bags which come in a variety of sizes (1/2 gallon, pocket, sandwich, snack & stand-up) and colors.
 I use them just as you would ziploc plastic bags storing everything from snacks on-the-go to food in the fridge, frozen items in the freezer and travel needs (anyone else always seem to need a ziploc when traveling?).
 If we all made this swap, we’d prevent millions of single-use plastics from piling up in landfills and polluting our oceans.

 2. Reusable paper towels

 Paper towels are incredibly convenient.
 They’re easy to reach for when wiping down the counters, drying hands, cleaning up spills, etc. but they are wasteful.
-Try subsidizing paper towel use by keeping a jar of reusable towels on your counter – we really like the brand Unpaper but you could just as easily use towels you already have in your home.
+Try subsidizing paper towel use by keeping a jar of reusable towels on your counter – we really like the brand Unpaper (they come in several colors – you can shop them here) but you could just as easily use towels you already have in your home.

 3. Beeswax wrap